davidissamattos/bpcs/README.md

 -   Accepts a column with the results of the contest or the scores for each player.
 -   Customize a normal prior distribution for every parameter.
--   Compute HDP interval for every parameter with the `get_parameters` function
+-   Compute HDP interval for every parameter with the `get_parameters_df` function
 -   Compute rank of the players with the `get_rank_of_players_df` function.
 -   Compute all the probability combinations for one player beating the other with the `get_probabilities_df` function.
 -   Convert aggregated tables of results into long format (one contest per row) with the `expand_aggregated_data.`
--   Obtain the posterior distribution for every parameter of the model with the `get_sample_posterior` function.
+-   Obtain the posterior distribution for a single parameter of the model with the `get_sample_posterior` function or for all parameters with `get_parameters_posterior`.
 -   Easy predictions using the `predict` function.
--   We do not reinforce any table or plotting library!
-Results are returned as data frames for easier plotting and creating tables
+-   Although we have some publication-ready functions that use `ggplot` and `kable`, we do not reinforce any table or plotting library.
+All results can be obtained as data frames for easier plotting and creating tables.
+Just use the functions that end with `_df`
 -   We reinforce the need to manually specify the model to be used.

 ## Models available